 This occurs because the structure of the content previously saved by the block does not match the structure that the new version will save and so you get a block validation error.
 This is a very common occurrence during the development of a block, and developers working with blocks are very aware of this and are used to dealing with it.

-However, you wouldn’t want users to see this error message as they will in all likelihood be unaware of the reasons underlying it and hence will think that something has gone wrong, which in a sense it has!
+However, you wouldn’t want users to see this error message as they will likely be unaware of the reasons underlying it and hence will think that something has gone wrong, which in a sense it has!

 So in the first scenario above you risk annoying potentially hundreds of users of the block, and in the second you risk upsetting your client, or at least the content editors responsible for their website, who will need to go through the entire site and recover all the instances of the changed block.